 Strict rules cover the preparation of food, especially on commercial premises.
-The rules are there for good reason if food contamination occurs there are a number of nasty diseases that can be passed onto humans.
-In fact, the COVID-19 pandemic was first connected to food contamination, although there have since been questions regarding a lab in Wuhan.
+The rules are there for good reason if food contamination occurs several nasty diseases can be passed onto humans.
+The COVID-19 pandemic was first connected to food contamination, although there have since been questions regarding a lab in Wuhan.

 Whether you’re working in a commercial environment or at home, it’s a good idea to be aware of the four types of food contamination.
 This will allow you to take steps to avoid them.

 This is the one that most people think of first.
 It’s when uncooked food comes into contact with cooked food through transference.
 There are many pieces of equipment in the kitchen used in uncooked and cooked food prep.
 This is normal.
 But, if they are not cleaned properly between uses pathogens can transfer from one to the other, contaminating the food and potentially causing serious issues.

 Examples include food processing equipment, knives, storage containers, clothes, waste disposal, and, of course, personal hygiene.